 Dara sees her contribution to Abako as essential to support literacy and reading projects that improve children's education and encourage a passion for reading.
 Dara's role in Abako is not limited to creating social media content, but she hopes to encourage teachers worldwide to improve their teaching skills.

 Mirna believes her work at Abako will significantly contribute to promoting its mission.
-The current reading projects have a social and academic impact on basic education.
 Reading is a crucial skill for acquiring knowledge and fostering creativity in students, but most importantly, it will positively impact children's lives.

 Ms. Yobana joined the Abako team as a project coach to work alongside other teachers in her district.
 Her primary function is to support the implementation of reading strategies with preschool children by coaching their teachers virtually and in person.
 Ms. Yobana is a second-grade preschool teacher with 12 years of experience.
 She is eager to carry out the Abako reading project's objectives alongside parents in and outside the classroom.
 In this way, she hopes to shift the paradigm that sees reading as a tedious and challenging task.